laravel/docs/upgrade.md

 ### Eloquent

+#### Primary keys

+By default, Eloquent assumes your primary keys are integers and mutates them accordingly.
+For any primary key that is not integer you should override the following property in Eloquent model.

+     public $incrementing = false;

 #### Date Casts

 Any attributes that have been added to your `$casts` property as `date` or `datetime` will now be converted to a string when `toArray` is called on the model or collection of models.
 This makes the date casting conversion consistent with dates specified in your `$dates` array.